cloudberrydb/cloudberrydb-site/docs/insert-update-delete-row-data.md

 DELETE FROM products;
 ```

-Using `DELETE` in Cloudberry Database has similar restrictions to using `UPDATE`:

-- If mirrors are enabled, you cannot use `STABLE` or `VOLATILE` functions in an `UPDATE` statement.

 ### Truncate a table

 Use the `TRUNCATE` command to quickly remove all rows in a table.
 For example: